anelendata/handoff/docs/01_run_local.md

 ```

-There is one more thing about this project.
-In files folder, you see
+### External secret file

+You can refer an external file as the secret value.
+03_secrets project's files
-google_client_secret.json.
-This is a hypothetical RSA file for Google
+folder contains google_client_secret.json.
+This is a RSA file for Google
 Cloud Platform's
 [service account](https://cloud.google.com/iam/docs/service-accounts#service_account_keys)
+whose values are replaced with fake ones.

 The original file under the project directory  does not contain the value: